31 October 2024

 People loved Tom Hanks and Meg Ryan on the end of telephones in SLEEPLESS IN SEATTLE, so they were paired up again to exchange clunky ’90s emails in YOU’VE GOT MAIL.
 Gene Hackman was iconic as a paranoid surveillance expert in THE CONVERSATION, but what if that picture had been produced by Jerry Bruckheimer, directed by Tony Scott and had a ridiculously stacked cast?
 You’d get ENEMY OF THE STATE.

 Sometimes the spiritual sequel is even helmed by the same person.
-CARLITO’S WAY, for example, feels like De Palma exploring the fate of SCARFACE’S Tony Montana if he’d stayed alive and tried to go straight; whereas Scorsese has as good as admitted that CASINO is GOODFELLAS 2.
+CARLITO’S WAY, for example, feels like De Palma exploring the fate of SCARFACE’s Tony Montana if he’d stayed alive and tried to go straight; whereas Scorsese has as good as admitted that CASINO is GOODFELLAS 2.

 In the case of LAST FLAG FLYING ... well ... it's all a little complicated.
 I’ll let The Seattle Review of Books do the work for me: